DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

    This should first produce gibberish and then "ready".

-4.6 Close the device monitor and installer (important).
+4.6 Close the device monitor and installer :dcc-ex-red-bold:`(Important)`.

 |hr-dashed|

 Step 5.
 Flash with esptool
 --------------------------

-5.1 open a command prompted
+5.1 open a command prompt

    For Windows PCs